-Russ earned his Ph.D. in Neuroscience, at the University of South Dakota, and worked as a postdoctoral fellow in the Department of Biology at Stanford.
-His research interests center on how stress influences learning and memory, and how the brain changes in response to social and environmental cues and how scientists can become better communicators.
+Russ earned his Ph.D. in Neuroscience at the University of South Dakota, and worked as a postdoctoral fellow in the Department of Biology at Stanford.
+His research interests center on how stress influences learning and memory, how the brain changes in response to social and environmental cues and how scientists can become better communicators.

 Selected Peer-Reviewed Publications